ilic5000/pabkvizgenerator/README.md

 <img src="./docs/img/question-frame-example-answer-empty-processed.jpg" width="70%"/>

 And now if we count the white pixels in images, and if we choose some kind of threshold (e.g. "400" pixels), we can compare two successive frames and figure out if there was a significant change in the frames.
 If change exists, that means that either answer or empty is now visible.
-And if we keep track of these changes, we can easily figure out when there is a question and when is an empty image (keep in mind that we need to process each question separately)
+And if we keep track of these changes, we can easily figure out when there is a question and when is an empty image (keep in mind that we need to process each question separately).

 #### OCR processing of the frames with question and answers